eyal0/Chicken-story/README.md

 The letter that you can use are on the bottom and the words that you need to make are in the little eggs at the top.
 There was always one 7 letter word.

 Back in the early days of it you could get a lot of prizes.
-Though they only allowed you to get one prize per address, it was easy enough to slap an apartment number on to the address of your single-family home and create lots of unique addresses:
+Though they only allowed you to get one of each prize per address, it was easy enough to slap an apartment number on to the address of your single-family home and create lots of unique addresses:

 * 123 Main St. Apt #1, Anywhere, YZ, USA
 * 123 Main St. Apt #2, Anywhere, YZ, USA